75 k views

 The orientation of the apartment is another important factor.
 For those who plan to work from home, make sure the apartment has at least one room that faces the courtyard so you can have more calm.
 Most owners have installed double-glazed windows for this reason, and so don’t forget to ask when visiting apartments!

 Depending on the building, the apartment may have either a hot water tank or an electric boiler.
-If it has a hot water tank, take note of its capacity—it might not be large enough to support multiple long hot showers or several loads of laundry in quick succession.
-Planning your hot water usage accordingly can help you avoid running out of hot water at inconvenient times!
+If it has a hot water tank, take note of its capacity—it might not be large enough to support multiple long hot showers in quick succession.
+In that case, taking shorter or quicker hot showers can help ensure there’s enough hot water available.
+Planning your hot water usage accordingly will help you avoid running out of hot water at inconvenient times.

 As in any large city, driving and parking in Paris can be a nightmare.
 If you bring your car, make sure the apartment rental you choose has a parking spot in the building or a parking garage nearby.
 For more information about parking in Paris, consult our article "How to Find a Parking Spot in Paris".
 You might also consider living close to work or school.
 If you’re debating to leave your car and take public transportation, Paris has one of the top public transportation systems of the world!